 Was Anna May Wong a Real Hollywood Actresses?

 Ryan Murphy’s ‘Hollywood’ presents the idea of Hollywood that broke through its barrier of racial and gender bias in the post-WW2 era.
 He imagines a time when the industry did right by the actors, irrespective of their sexual identity or ethnicity.
 While several imaginary actors become a part of this story, Murphy also kept in mind in throw in some real-life personalities who did not receive the due that they deserved.
 The show focuses on one such actress named Anna May Wong – someone who lost the battle against the bigotry of the industry that they had dreamed of being a part of.
 Who was she and what happened to her?
-Here’s the answer.
+Let’s find out.

 WILLIAM DAVIS/GETTY IMAGES